Skip to main content

 It’s essential to start by familiarizing yourself with the Ride Hermes app and your local trails, as well as understanding the rules and race classes.

-Practice riding on various terrain, develop your balance and control and gradually build up your speed to improve your race times.
+Practice riding on various terrains, develop balance and control, and gradually increase your speed to improve your race times.

 Don’t forget to engage with the Onewheel community for tips, support, and camaraderie.